OliverSwift/Promys/README.md

 x264: b00bcafe53a166b63a179a2f41470cd13b59f927
 ffmpeg: bfe397e4313c640e2f05c90a2ff1541f50524094
 ```
-For versions matching reason I recommend to git checkout these commits. _Note that x264 hash start is awsome, couldn't resist to stick with it._
+For versions matching reason I recommend to git checkout these commits. _Note that x264 hash start is awesome, couldn't resist to stick with it._

 **Important:** For compiling `x264` you'll need nasm version 2.13 or superior.